 - Perplexity experimented first.
 They launched sponsored follow-up questions in November 2024 with brands like Whole Foods, Universal McCann, and PMG.
 By October 2025 they had paused new advertisers, and in February 2026 they killed the program entirely, pivoting to a subscription-first model.
 Their public reasoning was the same one OpenAI is most worried about: once users believe ads might be biasing answers, the integrity of the product erodes.
 Worth watching, because if ChatGPT users start to feel the same way, OpenAI will be forced to course-correct.

 - Anthropic (Claude) has gone the opposite direction publicly.
 Claude will not carry ads.
 Anthropic ran ad creative and Super Bowl-adjacent positioning explicitly contrasting itself with ChatGPT’s monetization strategy.
 Their bet is that enterprise and developer revenue, plus consumer subscriptions, can fund the model without a consumer ad business.
-If you are an enterprise marketer worried about brand-safety in AI surfaces, Claude is positioned as the “no ads, no influence” option.
+If you’re an enterprise marketer worried about brand safety in AI surfaces, Claude is positioned as the “no ads, no influence” option.

 - Google AI Overviews already monetize.
 Alphabet has reported that ads placed above, below, and inside AI Overviews monetize at roughly the same rate as traditional Google search.
-For practical purposes, if you are running Google Ads today, you are already advertising in AI surfaces.
+For practical purposes, if you’re running Google Ads today, you’re already advertising in AI surfaces.

-- Gemini has not announced a consumer ad program of the OpenAI-style format yet, but Google’s existing Search and Performance Max ad system is the closest thing to a Gemini “ads platform” today.
+- Gemini hasn’t announced a consumer ad program of the OpenAI-style format yet, but Google’s existing Search and Performance Max ad system is the closest thing to a Gemini “ads platform” today.

 The short version: ChatGPT and Google are the two AI ad ecosystems that matter for performance buyers in 2026.
 Anthropic is staying out by design.
 Perplexity tried and stepped back.
 That makes the OpenAI Ads beta one of the few genuinely new auctions you can buy into right now, which is why CPCs and CPMs are still relatively soft.